If you’ve ever wondered why the famous pancake with orange sauce is called Crepe Suzette, well you have a choice of legends.

 Many tell the story of how, in 1896 of a young pastry chef called Henri Charpentier, working at the Café de Paris in Monte Carlo, dropped alcohol on hot pancakes he was preparing for the Prince of Wales, future King Edward VII.
-Unable to salvage them, he served them anyway and luckily for him, the dish was a great success.
+Unable to salvage them, he served them anyway.
+Luckily for him, the dish was a great success.
 When the prince asked him the name of this dessert, the wily Chef said he had invented it especially for the Prince and would call the pancake after him.
 The Prince however, asked that the name of the young woman who was dining with him be given the honour.
 And you guessed it: her name was Suzette.

 Easy and Luscious Crepes Suzette Recipe